-Everyone welcome.
-Although it’s most beneficial to engage in the whole series, you are welcome to drop in for a class whenever you wish.
+Although it’s most beneficial to engage in the whole series, you are welcome to drop in for an individual class whenever you wish.

 Weekly General Program guided meditations and Buddhist teachings are suitable for both beginners and more advanced meditation practitioners.
 General meditation classes are given as a series, but can also be taken individually.